-All that's good to know about travelling with children on European trains from tips to enhancing journeys, to practical ticket and rail pass information.
+All that's good to know including tips for enhancing journeys and practical ticket and rail pass info.

 The info, which has been researched by the regular ShowMeTheJourney team, focuses on the standard terms for booking and using child tickets, but most European countries also have specific offers for child and family tickets, particularly when travelling at weekends.